-6. The Bodhisattva's Acquisition of the Three Gates to Liberation observes the nonexistence of self, the nonexistence of beings, the non-existence of any entity possessed of a life, the nonexistence of any person, the absence of any inherently existent nature, and the transcendence of any agent of actions, any director of actions, or any subjective entity, he observes that, because they belong to a multiplicity of subsidiary causes and conditions, they are devoid of anything at all that exists.
-When he contemplates in this manner, he then acquires the direct manifestation of the emptiness gate to liberation.
+6. The Bodhisattva's Acquisition of the Three Gates to Liberation (N) At this time, pursuant to his reflections on the twelve-fold chain of causes and conditions, the bodhisattva contemplates and observes the nonexistence of self, the nonexistence of beings, the non-existence of any entity possessed of a life, the nonexistence of any person, the absence of any inherently existent nature, and the transcendence of any agent of actions, any director of actions, or any subjective entity, he observes that, because they belong to a multiplicity of subsidiary causes and conditions, they are devoid of anything at all that exists.
+When he contemplates in this manner, he then acquires the direct manifestation of the emptiness gate to liberation.202